zulip/zulip/docs/development/overview.md

 * [Using the Development Environment][using-dev-env]
 * [Testing][testing] (and [Configuring CI][ci])

-And if you've setup the Zulip development environment on a remote machine, take a look at our tips for
+And if you've set up the Zulip development environment on a remote machine, take a look at our tips for
 [developing remotely][dev-remote].